 I think The Peabody in Memphis is one of the first “old” hotels I ever stayed.
 Built in 1923, it’s full of history and elegance.
 That’s not why I remember it.
 I stayed there when I was in my tweens (that wasn’t even a word back then) and the coolest thing ever were the ducks.

 It’s really a farce.
 What began as a joke of leaving duck decoys in the fountain back in the 1930’s has become the iconic event at this hotel.
-Daily the ducks are paraded from the elevator, after leaving their Duck Palace on the roof, to the fountain where they swim the day away until they are paraded back to the elevator and up to the roof for the night.
+The ducks are paraded daily from the elevator, after leaving their Duck Palace on the roof, to the fountain where they swim the day away until they’re paraded back to the elevator and up to the roof for the night.

 Our stay in Havana, Cuba at the La Casa de Concordia was special in many ways.